Connal Trueman

-Connal Joe Trueman (born 26 March 1996) is an English footballer who plays as a goalkeeper for club Milton Keynes Dons.
+Connal Joe Trueman (born 26 March 1996) is an English footballer who plays as a goalkeeper for club Sheffield Wednesday.

 A graduate of Birmingham City's academy, Trueman's previous clubs include Millwall, Crawley Town, Oxford United, Swindon Town, AFC Wimbledon, Solihull Moors and Leamington.

 Club career

 Early life and career

 Trueman was born in Birmingham and attended King Edward VI Aston School.
 He joined Birmingham City's academy in 2007, and took up a scholarship in July 2012.
 He signed his first professional contract, of one year with the option of a second, in June 2014.
 When first-choice goalkeeper Darren Randolph had to miss the visit to Blackburn Rovers in October 2014 through suspension and previous third-choice Nick Townsend's loan had no recall clause, Trueman was given a squad number and a place among the substitutes; he remained unused.
 He then spent time on loan at Leamington, for whom he played twice in the Conference North and once in the FA Trophy.